5 things to do in McHenry County: Woodstock Farmers Market opens, Earth Day festivities

 2. Huntley will mark Earth Day with the Green & Clean Huntley Day event with tours of a wastewater treatment plant, and a coloring contest for kids.

-Tours of the West Wastewater Treatment Plant, located west of Route 47 near the southwest corner of the intersection of Main Street and Kreutzer Road, are open to everyone.
-Tours take about an hour, and run 9 a.m. to 1 p.m.
+Tours of the West Wastewater Treatment Plant, located west of Route 47 near the southwest corner of the intersection of Main Street and Kreutzer Road, are open to both Huntley residents and not.
+Tours take about an hour and run 9 a.m. to 1 p.m.
 Saturday with the last tour beginning at noon.

-For Huntley residents only, the village is hosting electronics and printer cartridge recycling plus paper and document destruction from 9 a.m. to noon Saturday in the Village Hall parking lot.
-Gently used books can be donated by residents only at Village Hall during the same window, as well as eyeglasses for the Lions Club.
+For Huntley residents only, the village is hosting electronics and printer cartridge recycling plus paper and document destruction 9 a.m. to noon Saturday in the Village Hall parking lot.
+Gently used books can be donated by residents only at Village Hall during the same window as well as eye glasses for the Lions Club.

 For information, go to huntley.il.us.